numfocus/gsoc/README.md

 ## Other Projects GSoC Status

-**This session intend to help students to find mentoring organizations that could receive their applications.**
+**This section intend to help students to find mentoring organizations that could receive their applications.**

 | Project              | Status                           | Ideas Pages                                                           |